brycehenson/matlab_function_cache/README.md

 ## To Do
 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
+- have default options written out as a file
-- decide if the cache options would be better passed as string value pairs
+- change cache options to be passed as string value pairs
 - documentation and code flow checks
 - more testing,
   - want to go through every evaluation path